-BUSN 2300 or ALHS 1090; and BUSN 2310 or ALHS 1010 or ALHS 1011, and
+BUSN 2300, ALHS 1090; and BUSN 2310;

-BUSN 1000 or COMP 1000.
+ALHS 1100 or ALHS 1011; BUSN 1000, and COMP 1000.

 Co-Requisites: BUSN 1440

 BUSN 2375: Healthcare Coding

 Provides an introduction to medical coding skills and the application of international coding standards as it applies to healthcare billing for insurance purposes.
 Topics include: current procedural terminology, International Classification of Diseases, code book formats, coding techniques, formats of the ICD and CPT manuals, and collections.